atdd-bdd/GherkinExecutorForJava/details.md

 specified and one that only has a few columns specified.

 This special value can be changed in Configuration.
-It is set into the attributes by specifying `compare` in the comment after a step (e.g. `# ListOfObject TemperatureCalculation compare`).
+It is set into the attributes by specifying `compare` in the comment after a step (e.g. `# ListOfObject FandC compare`).
 For example, if this were followed by a table with only an `F` column, every `C` attribute. would have `?DNC?` as its value.

 There is a conversion method to the internal object, which calls the appropriate conversion method.
 For data types